dkjroot/iris-llm/examples/README.md

 Once again, I reiterate that this would be a lot better if we could just use the Oobabooga API from a script more like our previous ones, but at the time of writing the API didn't work.

+### iris/offline/iris_v7_offline_oobabooga_api.py

+This is the best version as of now.

+This version uses the Oobabooga API, which is the right way to do it, avoiding all the hacky nonsense that was in the old Oobabooga client (v6, which is now completely deprecated by this v7)

+It works, but I haven't polished it yet - it will become the basis for the actual Iris script, which I can now start working now that I've got this basic thing working!

+You need to have Oobabooga completely working (a character named "Iris" set up, model loaded with model parameters saved, and running with --api to start the API listening on port 5000.